 Countries other than Japan, the United States, Europe and China are also proactively introducing emissions regulations.
-Countries in Eastern Europe and Asia, as well as Australia, Mexico, Taiwan and Hong Kong, have considered or implemented emissions regulations.
+Many countries or regions such as Australia, Mexico, the Middle East, Taiwan and Hong Kong, as well as countries in Eastern Europe and Asia, have considered or implemented emissions regulations.